drush-ops/drush/docs/using-drush-configuration.md

 5. System-wide configuration folder (e.g. `/etc/drush/drush.yml` or `C:\ProgramData\Drush\drush.yml`).

 If a configuration file is found in any of the above locations, it will be loaded and merged with other configuration files in the search list.
-Run `drush status --field=drush-conf` to see all discovered config files.
+Run `drush status --fields=drush-conf` to see all discovered config files.

 #### Environment variables